Geometry of Banach spaces: a new route towards Position Based Cryptography: Discussion

 \section{Discussion}

 In this work we have proposed a protocol for PV, referred as $G_{Rad}$ throughout the text, and proved lower bounds on the quantum resources necessary to break it.
-Our bounds, appearing in Theorem \ref{mainThm_2}, do not answer in a definite way Question \ref{question1} and, in particular, are not enough for proving $G_{Rad}$ \emph{secure for all practical purposes}.
-The reason is that the bounds presented in Theorem \ref{mainThm_2} depend on some additional properties of the strategy under consideration: the parameters $\sigma_{\Ss}^i$, $\sigma_{\Ss}^{ii}$, related with the regularity of the strategy when regarded as a vector-valued assignment on the Boolean hypercube, cf. Section \ref{Sec4}.
+Our bounds, appearing in Theorem \ref{mainThm_2}, do not answer in a definite way Question \ref{question1} and, in particular, are not enough for providing security guarantees for $G_{Rad}$ in full generality.
+The reason is that the bounds presented in Theorem \ref{mainThm_2} depend on some additional properties of the strategy under consideration: the parameters $\sigma^i$, $\sigma^{ii}$, related with the regularity of the strategy when regarded as a vector-valued assignment on the Boolean hypercube, cf. Section \ref{Sec4}.
 However, our Theorem \ref{mainThm_2} is strong enough to encapsulate some previous results.
 As mentioned in Section \ref{Sec1}, the hypotheses of Corollary \ref{mainCor} are satisfied by the teleportation based attacks of \cite{Buhrman2011} and \cite{KonigBeigi} and also by Universal Programmable Quantum Processors, rederiving in that way some results in \cite{Buhrman2011,KonigBeigi,Kubicki_19}.
-Furthermore, we have related the final solution of Question \ref{question1} with the type/cotype properties of specific Banach spaces and, in fact, the obtained results led us to put forward a conjecture about these mathematical objects.
-The positive solution of this conjecture would imply the \emph{security for all practical purposes} of $G_{Rad}$.
-This would represent a major progress toward Question \ref{question1} -- See Section \ref{Sec6} for a formal statement of the conjecture and details about the connection with the security of $G_{Rad}$.
+Furthermore, we have related our Question \ref{question1} with the type/cotype properties of specific Banach spaces and, in fact, the obtained results led us to put forward a conjecture about these mathematical objects.
+The positive solution of this conjecture would imply a major progress in the understanding of $G_{Rad}$ -- See Section \ref{Sec6} for a formal statement of the conjecture and details about the connection with the security of $G_{Rad}$.
 In this last section we have also provided some estimates supporting the conjecture.
-Concretely, we have obtained bounds for the type-2 constants of some subspaces involved in the conjecture as well as bounds for the volume ratio of the duals of the spaces appearing there.
-This last estimate relates our conjecture, and therefore, the problem about the security of $G_{Rad}$, with open problems in Banach space theory concerning the relation between cotype and volume ratio.
+We have proven bounds for the volume ratio of the spaces involved there relating, as a byproduct, our conjecture, and therefore the problem about the security of $G_{Rad}$ with open problems in Banach space theory concerning the relation between cotype and volume ratio.